Guidance

 Introduction

-1. This Detention Service Order (DSO) provides operational guidance for all staff in Home Office Immigration Removal Centres (IRC), Gatwick Pre-departure Accommodation (PDA) and Residential Short-term Holding Facilities (RSTHF) and Escorting staff in relation to the management of detained individuals property including preparation for removal from the United Kingdom.
+1. This Detention Services Order (DSO) provides operational guidance for all staff in Home Office Immigration Removal Centres (IRC), Gatwick Pre-departure Accommodation (PDA) and Residential Short-term Holding Facilities (RSTHF) and Escorting staff in relation to the management of detained individuals’ property including preparation for removal from the United Kingdom.

-2. For the purpose of this instruction, references to “centre” include IRCs, RSTHFs and Gatwick PDA.
+2. For this instruction, references to “centre” include IRCs, RSTHFs and Gatwick PDA.

 3. This DSO does not apply to Residential Holding Rooms (RHRs).

-4. Two separate Home Office teams operate in IRCs:
+4. Two different Home Office teams operate in IRCs:

 • Immigration Enforcement Detention Engagement team (DET)

 The Compliance team are responsible for all on-site commercial and contract monitoring work.
-The DETs interact with detained individuals face-to-face within the IRCs, on behalf of responsible officers within the removal centres.
-They focus on communicating and engaging with people detained at IRCs, helping them to understand their cases and reasons for detention.
+The DETs interact with detained individuals face-to-face on behalf of responsible officers within the IRCs.
+They focus on communicating and engaging with people detained at IRCs, serving paperwork on behalf of responsible caseworkers and helping them to understand their cases and detention.

-There are no DETs at RSTHFs, functions which are the responsibility of the DET in RSTHFs are carried out by the supplier and overseen by the Escorting Contract Monitoring Team (ECMT).
-In the Gatwick PDA the role of engagement with detained individuals is covered by the local Compliance Team.
+There are no DETs at RSTHFs or the Gatwick PDA.
+Some of the functions which are the responsibility of the DET in IRCs, are instead carried out by the contracted service provider and overseen by the International and Returns Services (IRS) Escorting Operations (Escorting Ops) in RSTHFs.
+In the Gatwick PDA engagement with detained individuals is covered by the local Compliance Team.

 Principles for managing property